 To claim a repayment of ATED you must amend your ATED return by ensuring the 'amended return' and 'submitting a repayment return' boxes are ticked.
 You must enter a reason for the repayments, for example you have sold the property.

 There may be occasions when you disagree with a decision made by HMRC.
 If this happens, you may be able to challenge the decision by appealing.
-When HMRC makes a decision, which you can appeal against, they write and tell you.
+When HMRC makes a decision, which you can appeal against, HMRC will write and tell you.

 You can appeal against: